absmach/magistrala-docs/docs/user-guide/clients/channels.md

 Additional optional fields that help enhance message clarity:

 - **Unit** - This is the unit of the Value of the payload being sent.
-- **Subtopic** - This is a crucial field that is needed to assist in classifying the messages sent.
+- **Subtopic** - This is a field that can assist in classifying the messages sent.
 This field **MUST** match the Rules Engine Publisher topic for the message to be saved in the database.

 ![Send Message](../../img/clients/send-messages.png)

-Messages sent are typically in SenML format.
+Messages sent are in SenML format.
-The Magistrala UI also prioritizes sending these messages via _HTTP_.
+The Magistrala UI also sends these messages via _HTTP_.
 A user can send their messages using the command terminal over other protocols such as MQTT or WebSocket.
 Further information on these protocols is discussed [here](../../dev-guide/messaging.md).

+For a message to be saved on the Magistrala database, a Rule must be created in Rules Engine in relation to the specific channel and topic.
+This has been further discussed in the [**Rules Engine** documentation](../rules-engine.md).

 The messages table will then update to include the message sent with the latest message appearing first.